How to Recycle Your Old Fridge With ComEd’s Appliance Energy Efficiency Program

-Under ComEd’s appliance energy efficiency program, the utility will swing by, pick up your old working refrigerator or freezer and recycle it in an environmentally responsible way.
+Under ComEds appliance energy efficiency program, the utility will swing by, pick up your old working refrigerator or freezer, and recycle it in an environmentally responsible way.
 The best part?
-Not only will ComEd pick up and recycle up to two refrigerators for free, they could pay you for each one.* You’ll finally be able to dump that old energy hog and save up to $150 a year on electricity costs without having to lift a finger.
+Not only will ComEd pick up and recycle up to two refrigerators for free, but they could also pay you for each one.* You’ll finally be able to dump that old energy hog and save up to $150 a year on electricity costs without having to lift a finger.

 Here are a few things you’ll need to know to participate in the program: